 Over 300,000 people travel to Berkshire during Royal Ascot week, making the event the best-attended race meeting in all of Europe.
 With so much attention pointed towards the event, it’s little wonder that bookmakers try to seize on the opportunity to attract new customers.
 Here’s a look at some of the key bets and bookmakers that you might want to consider looking at.
 Let’s take a closer look at the offers of our Royal Ascot Betting Guide.

 Ladbrokes: This booker sure knows to give special promotions for horse racing.
 Ladbrokes is actually worldwide known for its “special” offers on horse betting.
-You can get up to £500 in free bets or get other offers, such as 2 extra place races.
+You can get free bets or other offers, such as extra place races.
 This gives you the opportunity to boost your potential winnings and enjoy a whole new dimension to the event.
 Check all the offers for the Royal Ascot and other racecourses here.

-William Hill: Another booker that has a lot of offers on horse betting.
-The welcome offer is £30 in free bets but with the promotion, called “high 5” you can win up to £100.
+William Hill: Another bookie that has a lot of offers on horse betting.
 William Hill also has extra bonuses for Cheltenham and the Grand National.
 Get here the William Hill promo code.

 Bet Victor: This option from BetVictor means that players can get up to £30 in free bets whenever they bet an initial £5.
 This is a pretty simple and straightforward offer, making it easy for players to get the best value for their money.